-Different approaches and purpose of estimation
+Different approaches and purpose of software project estimation

 There are various types of situations that everyone must consider when it comes to estimating a project.
 The first instance is when the boss gives you a timeframe after providing a list of requirements or features for the project.
 You’re asked to provide an estimate to finish all these tasks for completing the project on time.
 Once you offer the estimate to your boss, they will place this into context for the entire scope of the project.